Scientology: The Church of Scientology

 Each mission or Org is a corporate entity, established as a licensed franchise, and operating as a commercial company.
 Each franchise sends part of its earnings, which have been generated through beginner-level auditing, to the International Management.
-Bromley observed that an entrepreneurial incentive system pervades the Church, with individual members and organisations receiving payment for bringing in new people or for signing them up for more advanced services.
+Bromley observed that an entrepreneurial incentive system pervades the organization, with individual members and organizations receiving payment for bringing in new people or for signing them up for more advanced services.
 The individual and collective performances of different members and missions are gathered, being called "stats".
-Performances that are an improvement on the previous week are termed "up stats;" those that show a decline are "down stats".
+Performances that are an improvement on the previous week are termed "up stats"; those that show a decline are "down stats".
 According to leaked tax documents, the Church of Scientology International and Church of Spiritual Technology in the US had a combined $1.7 billion in assets in 2012, in addition to annual revenues estimated at $200 million a year.

 Internal organization

-The Sea Org is the Church's primary management unit, containing the highest ranks in the Church hierarchy.
-Westbrook called its members "the church's clergy".
-Its members are often recruited from the children of existing Scientologists, and sign up to a "billion-year contract" to serve the Church.
+The Sea Org is the organization's primary management unit, containing the highest ranks in its hierarchy.
+Its members are often recruited from the children of existing Scientologists, and sign up to a "billion-year contract" to serve the organization.
 Kent described that for adult Sea Org members with minor children, their work obligations took priority, damaged parent-child relations, and has led to cases of severe child neglect and endangerment.

-The Church of Scientology International (CSI) co-ordinates all other branches.
-In 1982, it founded the Religious Technology Centre to oversee the application of its methods.
-Missionary activity is overseen by the Scientology Missions International, established in 1981.

-The Rehabilitation Project Force (RPF) is the Church's disciplinary program, one which deals with SeaOrg members deemed to have seriously deviated from its teachings.
-When Sea Org members are found guilty of a violation, they are assigned to the RPF; they will often face a hearing, the "Committee of Evidence," which determines if they will be sent to the RPF.
+The Rehabilitation Project Force (RPF) is the Church of Scientology's disciplinary program, where Sea Org members deemed to have seriously deviated from its teachings are placed.
+They will often face a hearing, the "Committee of Evidence", which determines if they will be sent to the RPF.
 The RPF operates out of several locations.
-The RPF involves a daily regimen of five hours of auditing or studying, eight hours of work, often physical labor, such as building renovation, and at least seven hours of sleep.
-Douglas E. Cowan and David G. Bromley state that scholars and observers have come to radically different conclusions about the RPF and whether it is "voluntary or coercive, therapeutic or punitive".
-Critics have condemned RPF practices for violating human rights; and criticized the Church for placing children as young as twelve into the RPF, engaging them in forced labor and denying access to their parents, violating Article 8 of the European Convention on Human Rights.
-The RPF has contributed to characterisations of the Church as a cult.
+It involves a daily regimen of five hours of auditing or studying, eight hours of work, often physical labor, such as building renovation, and at least seven hours of sleep.
+Journalists have condemned RPF practices for violating human rights; and criticized the Scientology organization for placing children as young as twelve into the RPF, engaging them in forced labor and denying access to their parents, violating Article 8 of the European Convention on Human Rights.
+The RPF has contributed to characterizations of the organization as a cult.